PSYQUO/SOFFENG/README.md

 ### Setting up database connection parameters

-Create a file called dbconfig.ini and place it at the default package (beside App.class).
+Create a file called dbconfig.ini and place it at the default package (beside App.class).<br>
 The dbconfig.ini file should contain the following
 ```ini
 database = <database schema name>